alphagov/publishing-api/doc/model.md

-## Explanation of Publishing API's Object Model
+# Publishing API Model

-This document outlines Publishing API's Object Model in moderate detail and explains some of the design decisions and business needs for it.
+This document outlines the Publishing API's model in moderate detail and explains some of the design decisions and business needs for it.

 ## User Need